 There are indeed risks.
 We encourage anyone looking for a swim facility to observe carefully the quality of the pool water, the way in which the dogs are handled and the skill and training level of the staff.
 In our opinion, staff need to be extremely attentive to your dog at all times.
 There needs to be an immediate “oneness” established between the swim coach and your dog in order for your dog to trust them and feel safe.
 The coach should be trained in how to handle the dog while in the water under all circumstances.
 This is not an easy task with a frightened dog in the pool for the first time.
 Dog owners need to be paying very close attention as well, they know their dog better than anyone.
 Very close observation is needed to ensure that your dog is safe.
 Do not compromise or make excuses – facilities should be clean, well managed and well supervised.

 The Puddle is not a licensed veterinarian facility and in compliance with Illinois State Law 225, section 4, point 8 - we do not diagnose or cure specific ailments, perform surgery or prescribe medications.
 Swimming and massage are not a replacement for proper veterinary care and any injuries or diseases must be medically diagnosed and treated by a licensed veterinarian.
 Participation by the owner is essential to achieving beneficial results.

 The Puddle is not responsible for any damages to others or to any property caused by the owner/handler’s dog.
 The Puddle is not responsible for any injuries incurred by the owner/handler or his/her dog as a result of the use of our facility.
-Payment is due in full at the time of treatment and appointments not canceled at least 8 hours in advance will be billed at half that standard fee, if we are unable to fill your existing appointment time slot.
+Payment is due at the time of each session.
+We ask for at least a 12 hour notice for cancelations, whenever possible.
+This allows your time slot to be used by another client.
+We appreciate your consideration.